vokseverk/Vokseverk.VersionNumber/README.md

 }
 ```

-Using the `PropertyValueConverter` you can get either the full version number or
+Using the `PropertyValueConverter` you get either the full version number or
 any of its parts, like this:

 ```razor